Shop by Species

 Origin: Cameroon, Republic of the Congo, Equatorial Guinea, and Nigeria

-Shipping Limitation: Can not be shipped out of the USA
+Shipping Limitation: This species can not be shipped out of the USA.

 Hardness: